Red-rock hikes, jeep tours, spa stays, Oak Creek meals, and desert weekend timing

 Sunrise and sunset are when Sedona feels least ordinary.
 Build around one of them instead of filling every hour with movement.

-Treat trailhead parking as part of the plan
+Treat trailhead parking as part of the day

 Cathedral Rock, Soldier Pass, and other popular areas can turn a beautiful morning into logistics if you wing it.